 Here at CES, there are quite a few hot products and interesting announcements, but some of them kind of hover under the radar.
 I would generally never get excited about a wireless speaker, but after spending a few minutes at the Sound Blaster booth, I could tell this product was something.
-Slated for released in the spring of 2014 for an aggressive MSRP south of $200, the Sound Blaster Roar looks like something I’d want to have.
+Slated for release in the spring of 2014 for an aggressive MSRP south of $200, the Sound Blaster Roar looks like something I’d want to have.

 When I saw the Roar, I was impressed by the sound and heft of the device.
 The booth at CES even had 8 of these running in parallel to create a huge wall of music.
 The quality of construction seemed quite nice too; especially for a product type that seems to have become overly saturated.

-The Sound Blaster Roar should see a U.S. release in spring 2014 and cost less than US $200.
+The Sound Blaster Roar should see a U.S. release in spring 2014 and cost less than the US $200.